 The award recognizes 13 people, four of them affiliated with various departments and groups at CU Boulder: Greg Rieker, Caroline Alden, Sean Coburn, and Robert Wright.
 Their colleagues are from NIST and LongPath Technologies.

 “These creative partnerships helped the team do the unthinkable: leverage Nobel-Prize winning technology into something that the oil and gas industry could use daily to improve its environmental footprint, save lives and save money,” said Terri Fiez, CU Boulder’s Vice Chancellor for Research & Innovation.

-In the “Manifestation Mastery” category, the winning team includes CIRES researchers working in the NOAA Earth System Research Laboratory’s Global Monitoring Division and Chemical Sciences Division.
+In the “Manifestation Mastery” category, the winning team includes CIRES researchers working in the NOAA Earth System Research Laboratories’s Global Monitoring Laboratory and Chemical Sciences Laboratory.
 Along with their federal colleagues, this team was recognized for a data-sleuthing effort that revealed violations of the Montreal Protocol, an international agreement to protect the planet’s ozone layer.
 The work resulted in China recognizing and taking steps to address this violation.

 In 2018, the researchers, led by NOAA scientist and CIRES Fellow Stephen Montzka, discovered an unexpected global increase in emissions of CFC-11, one of the main chemicals responsible for the Antarctic ozone hole, beginning in 2013.
 Their research, published in Nature, implied outlaw production of the chemical.
 A 2019 Nature paper confirmed the findings of the original study and presented strong evidence that China was violating the Montreal Protocol.